p4dd9/birb/README.md

 # Birb 🐦

-Bird up with Birb!
-Birb is a remix of the original Flappy Bird game that ships with its own community-driven Twists.
+Birb up with Birb!
+Birb is a remix of the original Flappy Birb game that ships with its own community-driven Twists.
 This game was developed during the [Devvit Hackathon 2024](https://redditgamesandpuzzles.devpost.com/)!
 You can watch the promotion video [here](https://www.youtube.com/watch?v=0axT4t4pkew)

 ## 🆕 Beta Note